havlli/EventPilot/README.md

    bot and authorize it.
 7. Complete any additional verification steps if prompted.
 8. The bot will now be added to your Discord server.

+## License
+This project is licensed under the **Apache License 2.0**.

+The Apache License 2.0 is an open source license that allows you to use, modify, and distribute this software, both for commercial and non-commercial purposes.
+It provides patent and trademark protection, and requires that you include the original license notice in any derivative works.

+For more details, please refer to the full text of the [Apache License 2.0](https://github.com/havlli/EventPilot/blob/main/LICENSE.txt).

 <!-- Repository -->